 “Look,” Bill told Preston, “your daughter’s leaving for college soon.
 There’ll be no one at home you need to take care of.
 This is the perfect time to go to Pritikin.
 Go for six months.
 I’ll pay for part of it.
 Take your computer, take your cell phone, take your work, and get yourself down there and get healthy.”

 Preston, 50 years old but feeling much older, thought, “I’m an idiot if I don’t go.”

-So in September 06 he flew to Florida and lived at the Pritikin Longevity Center until March 07, returning home only for Thanksgiving and Christmas with his daughter.
+So in September he flew to Florida and lived at the Pritikin Longevity Center until March 07 the following year, returning home only for Thanksgiving and Christmas with his daughter.